 5 0 These icons represent the undo and redo actions that are also available via the menu bar items "System" > "Undo" / "Redo".
-Undo reverses the last action, redo reverses the last undo action (if possible). []Q 101 Q These icons control the zoom function (TRACE - [SCALE] > " Zoom"). \sim If multiple diagrams are configured, this icon toggles the "Maximize Diagram" action for the active diagram (SYSTEM - [DISPLAY] > "Diagram" > "Maximize Diagram").
-Trc+ Mkr+ 🛅 These icons implement the following actions, from left to right: Add a clone of the active trace to the active diagram (single tap; same as TRACE - [TRACE CONFIG] > "Traces" > "Add Trace") or to an arbitrary/new one (drag & drop the "Trc+" icon to the diagram area).
-Add a new marker to the active diagram (single tap; similar to TRACE - [MARKER] > "Markers" > "Mkr ") or to an arbitrary one (drag & drop the "Mkr+" icon).
+Undo reverses the last action, redo reverses the last undo action (if possible).
+Ta a These icons control the zoom function (Trace - [Scale] > "Zoom").
+X If multiple diagrams are configured, this icon toggles the "Maximize Diagram" action for the active diagram (System - [Display] > "Diagram" > "Maximize Diagram").
+Trc+ Mkr+ III These icons implement the following actions, from left to right: Add a clone of the active trace to the active diagram (single tap; same as Trace - [Trace Config] > "Traces" > "Add Trace") or to an arbitrary/new one (drag & drop the "Trc+" icon to the diagram area).
+Add a new marker to the active diagram (single tap; similar to Trace - [Marker] > "Markers" > "Mkr ") or to an arbitrary one (drag & drop the "Mkr+" icon).
 Delete the active trace (single tap the trash icon), or an arbitrary trace (drag & drop its trace info field to the trash icon).
-Or delete all markers of a trace (drag & drop the marker info field to the trash icon). ₩ • ? • • These icons provide the following actions, from left to right: Print the current diagrams to a bitmap file (same as SYSTEM - [FILE] > "Print" > "To File").
+These icons implement the following actions, from left to right: ₽ ■ ? ♡ These icons provide the following actions, from left to right: Print the current diagrams to a bitmap file (same as System - [File Print] > "Print" > "To File").
 By default, all diagrams are printed, no matter if displayed or not.
-However you can also choose to print only the active diagram (see SYSTEM - [FILE] > "Print" > "Print").
+However you can also choose to print only the active diagram (see System - [File Print] > "Print" > "Print").
 Open the Windows® Start menu.
 Open the context-sensitive help.
-Restart the sweep in all channels (same as CHANNEL - [SWEEP] > "Sweep Control" > "Restart Sweep") These icons provide the following actions, from left to right: Toggle advanced diagram area editing, which makes rearranging and/or deleting diagrams a breeze.
-Toggle other measurements (except the active trace) OFF
+Restart the sweep in all channels (same as Channel - [Sweep] > "Sweep Control" > "Restart Sweep") ₩ \$ \$ These icons provide the following actions, from left to right: Toggle advanced diagram area editing, which makes rearranging and/or deleting diagrams a breeze.
+Toggle other measurements (except the active trace) OFF ON Open the "METAS Reconnection" dialog This button is only visible if, option R&S ZNA-K50 "Measurement Uncertainty Analysis"" is installed.
+It is only enabled, if a METAS calibration is active.
+Open the channel setup dialog ALC Src.
+Coh.
+These icons provide the following actions, from left to right: Open the "ALC Config" dialog This button is only visible while ALC (automatic level control) is enabled Open the "Source Coherence" dialog This button is only visible while source coherence is enabled, which requires option R&S ZNA-K6.
+RF off on Switch off on all sources.
+This button is pinned to the right edge of the toolbar and is always visible

-You can hide the toolbar using SYSTEM - [DISPLAY] > "View Bar".
+You can hide the toolbar using System - [Display] > "View Bar".